 It seems counterintuitive to use a face oil on oily skin, but jojoba oil, in particular, helps balance the pH of skin and control excess sebum production.
 Ever since I started using this hydrating serum from Seventh Generation, I very rarely break out and get frequent compliments on my skin.
 Last fall, I named it the skin care must-have for every 20-something.

-Acne spot-treatments are a dime a dozen (yes, I’ve tried toothpaste; no, it did not work), but there’s only one product that has ever fulfilled its promise and that is tea tree oil.
+Acne spot-treatments are a dime a dozen buy phentermine from india (yes, I’ve tried toothpaste; no, it did not work), but there’s only one product that has ever fulfilled its promise and that is tea tree oil.
 The only thing that bums me out about tea tree oil is that I didn’t discover it sooner.
 The scent is also less than optimal (it’s smells like a combination of mint and gasoline).
 But if you’re looking to zap a zit or two on the go, this is it.
 Dab it on overnight or under makeup.
 Speaking of makeup…

 Tea Tree Oil, $9.50